oLucao/oLucao/README.md

 - 👋 Hi, I’m @oLucao
-- 👀 I’m interested in aprender mais coisas a cada dia
+- 👀 I’m interested in snag more stuff each day
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on projetos
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me (ops).
+- 📫 How to reach me (oops).

 <!---
 oLucao/oLucao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.